 One is the solopreneur.
 “Basically it is individuals who can pretty much live wherever they want.
 Whether it is working from their homes or from a small office, technology allows them to choose wherever they want to work.
 Once you take all of the other parameters off, it simply comes down to, ‘Where do you want to live?’
 And we have a lot folks that chose this area,” Mr. Lovelace said.

 And then there are those who basically want the area where they and their employees live to be a desirable location.
 They could probably produce their product in any number of markets.
-“And in that vein we get a lot of folks who choose us,” he said.
+“And in that vein we get a lot of folks who choose us,” he added.

 Mr. Katechis’ brewery in Colorado was the first craft brewer to put beer in a can.
 When the company decided to grow its East Coast operations the decision really came down to where Mr. Katechis, who is an avid mountain biker, wanted to spend time.